thegetty/grj-19/content/shorter-notice/the-perpetual-unfolding.md

 [^7]: Deborah Poole, *Vision, Race, and Modernity: A Visual Economy of the Andean Image World* (Princeton, NJ: Princeton University Press, 1997), 8.

 [^8]: This album has been digitized and is available to view online at the Biblioteca Digital Luso-Brasileira, https://bdlb.bn.gov.br/acervo/handle/20.500.12156.3/46289.
 It contains ninety-four images of Brazil, with photographs by Marc Ferrez, Lindemann, and Joaquim Insley Pacheco, among others, as well as lithographic drawings based on photos.
 According to Kossoy, it can be considered the final piece of publicity for Brazil produced by the imperial government as it entered into decline, given that the album was published less than a year before the Proclamation of the Republic of Brazil.
-For more details on the photographs included in *Álbum de vues du Brésil,* see Boris Kossoy, “A Construção do Nacional na Fotografia Brasileira: O Espelho Europeu,” in *Realidades e ficções na trama fotográfica* (São Paulo: Ateliê, 2000), 73–126.
+For more details on the photographs included in *Álbum de vues du Brésil,* see Boris Kossoy, “A Construção do Nacional na Fotografia Brasileira: O Espelho Europeu,” in *Realidades e Ficções na Trama Fotográfica* (São Paulo: Ateliê, 2000), 73–126.

 [^9]: For more information on Brazil’s participation in this event and the extensive use of photographs, see Maria Inez Turazzi, *Poses e trejeitos: A fotografia e as exposições na era do espetáculo: 1839/1889* (Rio de Janeiro: Funarte, 1995).